cwaku/cwaku/README.md

 <details>
 <summary style="font-size:25px;">
-  Click here to view More stuff about me
+  Click here to view More Stuff about me
 </summary>

 <br >